-Travelling expenses / loss of earnings
+Travelling expenses/loss of earnings

-61. Every party shall meet their own travelling expenses and those of their representatives and witnesses.

-62. No loss of earnings are payable by ACAS to anyone involved in the arbitration.
-However, where an arbitrator rules that a dismissal was unfair, he or she may include in the calculation of any compensation a sum to cover reasonable travelling expenses and loss of earnings incurred by the Employee personally in attending the hearing.
+- 61. Every party shall meet their own travelling expenses and those of their representatives and witnesses. - 62.
+No loss of earnings are payable by ACAS to anyone involved in the arbitration.
+However, where an arbitrator upholds a Flexible Working Claim, he or she may include in the calculation of any compensation a sum to cover reasonable travelling expenses and loss of earnings incurred by the Employee personally in attending the hearing.